KRUI/krui-archiver/README.md

 4. Give krui-archiver.sh execute permissions using `chmod +x /path/to/krui-archiver.sh` and launch.
 It will run continuously until you stop it by killing the bash window or sending a ^C interrupt.

-_NOTE:_ If you are using the GNU date/time utils, you will experience problems with the timestamp functionality.
+**NOTE:** If you are using the GNU date/time utils, you will experience problems with the timestamp functionality.
 If you are on OS X, you are fine (as of 10.9.1).
-A fix for GNU systems is to download and compile the BSD `date` and `time` utilities and hardcode them into each `date`/`time` call below.
+A fix for GNU systems is to download and compile the BSD `date` and `time` utilities and hardcode them into each `date`/`time` call in the script.

 License
 =============